tlwilliams895/lchs/src/chapters/booleans-and-conditionals/bool-data-type.rst

       <iframe height="400px" width="100%" src="https://repl.it/@launchcode/TF-Data-Type?lite=true" scrolling="no" frameborder="no" allowtransparency="true"></iframe>

-In the code above, we made four *comparisons*, and we see the results printed in the output.
+In the code above, we make four *comparisons* and then print the results to the console.
 Python evaluates each comparison as being either ``True`` or ``False``.

 #.
 In line 1, the *equality operator* ``==`` compares the strings ``'dog'``